 - Documentation: for large changes, see Documentation work.

 - Website: the website is built from the normal documentation source.
 See the info about documentation, and also Website work.

 - Translations: see Translating the documentation, and Translating the website.

-- Bugfixes or new features: the best way to begin is to join the Frogs, and read Programming work.
+- Bugfixes or new features: read Programming work.